codemonument/deno_scripting_template/Readme.md

 ## Folder Structure

-- `.vscode` = A folder, containing a `settings.json` which activates the deno language server for this workspace
+- `.vscode` = A folder,
+  - containing a `settings.json` which activates the deno language server for this workspace
+  - containing a `extensions.json` with recommended vscode extensions for this workspace
-- `dist` = A folder containing the output artefacts, like a bundled js file or even an executable for windows or mac
+- `dist` = A folder containing the output artefacts, like a bundled js file or even executables for windows or mac
 - `playground` = a location used as cwd for running main.ts (this allows a clean testing space and avoids problems with the source-code files, like accidental deletion)
 - `src` = A folder containing more source files which are used by `main.ts`
-- `.env` = A file with environment variables being used with the `bonnie` script running tool
+- `.env` = A file with environment variables being used with the `velociraptor` script runner
 - `.gitignore` = A normal gitingore file
-- `bonnie.toml` = A file defining the workspace scripts, like `bonnie start` &
-  `bonnie build`
+- `deno.jsonc` - A JSON config file with comments to customize tsc, linting and formatting inside deno executable
-- `main.ts` = the entrypoint for this deno script
+- `main.ts` = the entrypoint for this deno script / app
 - `Readme.md` = A normal Readme file
+- `scripts.yaml` = A file defining the workspace scripts, like `vr start` & `vr build`.
+   Needs the `velociraptor` cli to be installed globally. (see install instructions below)

 ## Adjustments after using the Template